 - Cart abandonment can leave a major gap in conversions.
 For instance, a 65% cart abandonment trend leaves a 97.9% gap in conversions.

 The products you have on offer may be everything your customers are looking for, but you shouldn’t let small things you’re overlooking be the reason you’re losing out on sales.
-Here are the key reasons for shopping cart abandonment.
+Here are some of the key shopping cart abandonment reasons to know –

 - Higher shipping costs: When hidden costs are added when a customer adds an item to the cart makes the customer rethink for purchase.
 The additional fees, taxes discourage them from making the final purchase.